mexchy1000/CellDART/README.md

   pandas 0.25.0
   numpy 1.17.0
   seaborn 0.10.1
   keras 2.2.4

 ## R Wrapper for CellDART using reticulate
-  Please find example 'CellDART_R_wrap_ex.R' file.
+  Please refer to the '/R_wrap/R_example.R' file
+  All the files in 'R_wrap' folder

+## Dependency (R wrapper)
+  Seurat 4.0.5
+  dplyr 1.0.7
+  sceasy 0.0.6
+  reticulate 1.22

 ## R shiny application for CellDART
   ..